-Neewer NW320 TTL Flash for Sony – This is now our go to travel flash for those situations when we need a little bit of extra light to catch the shot.
+Neewer NW320 TTL Flash for Sony – This is now our backup flash.
 We don’t use it often, but it’s a good budget aftermarket flash.

-Floating Wrist Strap For GoPro – Another great accessory for underwater GoPro photography/videography.
+Floating Wrist Strap For Watershot Case – Another great accessory for underwater photography/videography.

 Bags & Straps